-A CLUSTER GOVERNANCE Implemented General Control of the Control of th A list of all cluster governors, their membership of committees and terms of reference thereof, is attached at Appendix 1.
-(See Appendix 1 of the Cluster Finance Procedure Manual for draft terms of reference) The cluster governors' committee meets at least once a term.
-Sub-committees of the cluster governors' committee meet at least once a term.
-The cluster governors' committee agrees, no later than by the end of term, the dates of meetings for at least the next term.
-The Cluster Governors' Committee Membership is determined by individual school governing bodies, who nominate their cluster representatives.
+A CLUSTER GOVERNANCE Implemented General 1 A list of all cluster governors, their membership of the steering group and terms of reference thereof, is can be found (See Appendix 1 of the Cluster Finance Procedure Manual for draft terms of reference) 2 The cluster steering group meets at least once a term.
+3 Sub-groups of the steering group meet at least once a term.
+4 The cluster steering group agrees, no later than by the end of term, the dates of meetings for at least the next term.
+The Cluster Steering Group Membership is determined by individual school governing bodies, who nominate their cluster representatives.
 The membership is reviewed annually in the Summer term.
-The cluster governors' committee is responsible for the overall strategic direction of the cluster; it determines the cluster's spending priorities and evaluates the effectiveness of spending decisions.
-The cluster governors' committee approves the annual budget and the associated policies, eg charging policy, bad debt and redundant equipment policy.
-(See appendices 13 and 14 of the Finance Procedure Manual for draft policies) Each member of the cluster governors' committee is responsible for reporting back to their individual school governing bodies on financial decisions and financial monitoring reports.
+6 The Steering Group is responsible for the overall strategic direction of the cluster; it determines the cluster spending priorities and evaluates the effectiveness of spending decisions. 's 7 The Cluster Steering Group recommends approval for the annual budget and the associated policies, eg chargin policy, bad debt and redundant equipment policy.
+Formal Approval is obtained from each school governing body either by authority being given to their representative, or by formal approval at a full school govering body meeting. ∪ (See appendices 13 and 14 of the Finance Procedure Manual for draft policies) 8 Each member of the Steering Group is responsible for obtaining authority from and reporting back to the individual school governing bodies on financial decisions and financial monitoring reports. eir

-CLUSTER GOVERNANCE (continued) Implemented 9 As set out in its' terms of reference, the cluster governors' committee is responsible for: agreeing and approving draft budgets in time for submission to the LA by 1 May each year all financial appraisals forecasting cluster numbers on roll and future resources monitoring and adjusting in-year expenditure ensuring accounts are properly closed and reviewing the outturn position evaluating the effectiveness of financial decisions 10 Any review of staffing should be recommended by the cluster finance headteacher to the cluster governors' committee, which should assess the budgetary implications of the recommendations prior to agreeing to the recommendations.
-The Cluster finance headteacher 11 The cluster governors' committee delegate responsibility for the day-to-day operational management of the cluster finances to the cluster finance headteacher.
+CLUSTER GOVERNANCE (continued) Implemented As set out in its' terms of reference, the Cluster Steering Group is responsible for: agreeing and approving draft budgets in time for submission to the LA by 1 May each year all financial appraisals forecasting cluster numbers on roll and future resources monitoring and adjusting in-year expenditure ensuring accounts are properly closed and reviewing the outturn position evaluating the effectiveness of financial decisions 10 Any review of staffing should be recommended by the cluster finance headteacher to the Cluster Steering Group, which should assess the budgetary implications of the recommendations prior to agreeing to the recommendations.
+The Cluster finance headteacher 11 The Cluster Steering Group delegate responsibility for the day-to-day operational management of the cluster finances to the cluster finance headteacher.
 12 The cluster finance headteacher ensures compliance with the financial regulations in Norfolk's Scheme for Financing Schools.
 13 The cluster finance headteacher ensures that sound systems of internal control are in place.
 14 The cluster finance headteacher compiles draft budgets.
-15 The cluster finance headteacher monitors the budget monthly and supplies the cluster governors' committee with monitoring information.
-The information for the cluster governors' committee takes the form of Norfolk's budget proforma, includes committed expenditure and is accompanied by the cluster finance headteacher's written commentary.
+15 The cluster finance headteacher monitors the budget monthly and supplies the Cluster Steering Group with monitoring information.
+The information for the Cluster Steering Group takes the form of Norfolk's budget proforma, includes committed expenditure and is accompanied by the cluster finance headteacher's written commentary.